tsinglinrain/WeChatPay_to_Notion/docs/README_EN.md

   <img src="../image/alipay_bill.png" alt ="aliapy_bill" style="width:100%; height:auto;"/>
 </div>

-- Copy the sample database.
+- Copy the sample data_source.
 It is recommended to `duplicate` this [Bill Import to Notion Template](https://tsinglin.notion.site/68951a1caaba487a884cafcd5086810c?v=3d0c405e7cae405599aed2fe0f5233cc).
 After getting familiar with it, you can modify it as needed.

 - Customize the Notion Integration
   <details>